 I don’t like unexpected visitors, even less so when the visitor is an aggressive wall of ice.
 Luckily, ice shoves, as they’re called, don’t happen very often.
 They need very specific conditions to develop.

 These ice tsunamis form when a large body of water freezes over.
 Strong winds, or currents in the sea, push the ice on to land.
-This just sounds so unlikely.
+This just sounds so unlikely (like going on holiday without travel insurance).
 I mean, what sort of wind can pick up ice and push it onto land like a wave?

 A little gust here and there won’t do it.
 Nor will a big gust, even.
 You need sustained winds of at least 40mph.
 If you find it hard to imagine, watch the videos.
 I have, a few times, and I’m still a bit baffled.